-- Education and Housing: As they enter our program, residents work with our Housing Specialist and Jobs Coach to develop career and housing plans.
+- Financial Education & Counseling: Classes are offered to educate residents on debt reduction, asset building, budgeting, how to build a good credit score and rent history, consumer protection and financial institutions, acquiring insurance, saving for future needs, etc. We use the Dave Ramsey Financial Peace University curriculum.
+Our Savings Incentive Program helps women set aside money with matching funds to apply to their eventual move to independence. - Education, Jobs and Housing: As they enter our program, residents work with our Housing Specialist and Jobs Coach to develop career and housing plans.
 Many begin school, finish their GED, find work and engage in community housing programs.
 Our Housing Specialist engages in a full assessment of each resident's housing needs and creates a strategy along with the resident's primary case manager to eliminate boundaries to housing.
-Our Jobs Coach works closely with the team as well to create education and employment opportunities as each resident is encouraged to discover her God-given talents and strengths for her future. - Other In-House Services: Bible Study, Transportation, Child Care, Savings Match (helping women save for their future), which allows women helpful and significant financial resources as they move into their next steps. - Other Out-Sourced Services: Community resources for licensed therapy, mental health support groups, chemical dependency treatment, legal advocacy, and medical and dental services.
-Partnerships with local churches provide families with a place of worship, support, and ongoing mentorship.
-The Dwelling Place partnerships with colleges provide interns and nursing students.
+Our Jobs Coach works closely with the team as well to create education and employment opportunities as each resident is encouraged to discover her God-given talents and strengths for her future. - Bible Studies & Prayer Ministry: At the heart of The Dwelling Place is our commitment to nurture the wounded spirits of the women and children we serve.
+Case Managers provide empowering studies of Scripture that help our residents come to know a God who loves them.
+The studies help our residents find healing, hope and freedom through God's Word and a personal relationship with Jesus Christ.